mathspp/mathspp/pages/02.blog/03.til/073.customise-the-repl-on-start-up/item.md

 This way, when you change computers, you have all your configurations ready to be cloned from the repo and they're easier to setup on your new machine.

+## Customise Python on start-up

+If you want to customise Python on start-up, and not just the REPL, you can read my short article on [running custom code on Python start-up](/blog/til/run-custom-code-on-python-start-up).

 [boost-git-dx]: https://gumroad.com/a/817193683/wlrcr
 [^1]: If you buy this book, I may get an affiliate commission because I referred you to it, but this comes at no extra cost to you.